 My first ventures with Linux started way back in 1995 shortly after buying my first PC.
-But I never really found a use for it at that time, and besides I couldn’t get the graphical frontend working with my lousy monitor.
+But I never really found a use for it at that time.
+Besides I couldn’t get the graphical frontend working with my lousy monitor.
 So my real start with Linux wasn’t until 1998 where I used Mandrake (later to be known as Mandriva and since Mageia) to gradually migrate from MS Windows.

-But it actually took 4 more years before I began to conduct most of my computing under Linux, and only started windows for the few applications and games I wanted to use.
-That was the state of things for a very long time, but time goes by and things change.
+But it actually took me four more years before I began to conduct most of my computing under Linux and only started windows for the few applications and games I wanted to use.
+That was the state of things for a very long time but time goes by and things change.

-In job situations most companies use Windows exclusively, and it’s become a bigger part for me private as well due to me working with the adobe suite of programs.
+In job situations most companies use Windows exclusively and it’s become a bigger part for me privately as well due to me working with the adobe suite of programs.
 I am lucky enough though that I use both Linux and Windows daily in my job now.

 At the moment I live together with my brother and my cousin in this rather big house that we’re trying to fix.
 The renovation takes a lot of time which in part accounts for the great timespan between activities here on this site.

 Since I am working on a server setup for my home though I expect that at least some guides will find their way here.
 After all.
 The things the server need to do need to be documented along the way for the rare occasion that a reinstall is necessary.